-Please see the Manuscript Checklist for detailed information on length and structure of specific article types.
+Please see the Manuscript checklist for detailed information on length and structure of specific article types.
+Kindly hand in your manuscript in single-column format.

 Abstract

 Give a concise summary of your article in an abstract of approx. 250 words in a single paragraph.
 As abstracts are published separately by abstracting and indexing services, please spell out abbreviations at first use and do not include footnotes, tables, figures or equations.
 Avoid using references.
 If it is essential to use a reference in the abstract, please expand it as per journal reference style.